 The County is currently in the process of developing a Tobacco Retailer License application and will send a letter that includes the application once it is finalized.
+You will also be able to download an electronic copy of the application via the County's Community Development Agency's website.

-Is there a Tobacco Retailer License (TRL) application fee and, if so, how much is it?
+Is there a Tobacco Retailer License (TRL) application fee?
+If so, how much is it, and when is it due?